top of page

 Want to unleash the magic of Cinque Terre with me?

-Our class in Cinque Terre will be called "Tales from the Trail: Boccaccio's Decameron and the Enduring Power of Storytelling in Human Experience."
+This class will be called "Tales from the Trail: Boccaccio's Decameron and the Enduring Power of Storytelling in Human Experience."

-And you will have some good stories to tell after this adventure.
+And you will have some good stories of your own to tell after this adventure.

 bottom of page